-In addition, we undertook to indemnify our officers and directors.
-On June 21, 2012, the shareholders at the annual general meeting approved an amended letter of indemnification to be given to our directors and officers.
-The aggregate indemnification amount that the Company can pay to all its officers and directors pursuant to these letters of indemnification will not exceed 25% of the Company's shareholders' equity, according to the most recent consolidated financial statement prior to the date of indemnification payment.
-Prior to that, we undertook to indemnify our officers and directors up to an aggregate amount of \$10,000,000 or 25% of the Company's shareholders equity, the higher of the two.
+In addition, we undertook to indemnify our officers and directors up to an aggregate amount of 25% of the Company's shareholders' equity, according to the most recent consolidated financial statement prior to the date of indemnification payment.
 Pursuant to our amended and restated compensation policy, we may indemnify our directors and officers to the fullest extent permitted by applicable law, for any liability and expense that may be imposed on the director or the officer, as provided in the indemnity agreement between us and such individuals, all subject to applicable law and our articles of association.
 Our amended and restated compensation policy also provides that we may exempt our directors and officers in advance for all or any of their liability for damage in consequence of a breach of the duty of care vis-a-vis our company, to the fullest extent permitted by applicable law.